Typhim Vi Solution for injection

 Tell your doctor or pharmacist if you notice any of the following and they worry you:

-- reaction around the injection site such as, pain or discomfort, tenderness, redness, burning or stinging, firm swelling or hard lump
+- local reaction around the injection site such as, pain or discomfort, tenderness, redness, or hard lump

 - tiredness, weakness or fatigue